digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/contributing-guide/setup/docker.md

 ## Troubleshooting

-Please open a new issue at https://github.com/ToolJet/ToolJet/issues or join our [Slack Community](https://tooljet.com/slack) if you encounter any issues when trying to run ToolJet locally.
+Please open a new issue at https://github.com/digitranslab/jumpstart/issues or join our [Slack Community](https://jumpstart.com/slack) if you encounter any issues when trying to run JumpStart locally.

 ## Debugging with Docker

-In this section, we provide guidance on how to enable debugging for ToolJet services using Docker and Visual Studio Code.
+In this section, we provide guidance on how to enable debugging for JumpStart services using Docker and Visual Studio Code.
 These additions will significantly benefit contributors by streamlining the debugging process and enhancing the overall development experience.

 #### VSCode Launch Configuration: